Medical Reviewer

 The treatment process typically begins with an assessment to develop a personalized care plan.
 For severe addiction, medical detoxification may be necessary to manage withdrawal symptoms safely.
 Following detox, individuals may enter residential or outpatient rehabilitation programs, where they may participate in therapy, counseling, and support groups to address addiction’s psychological and behavioral aspects.
 Medication-assisted therapy may also be used to support recovery.

-Throughout treatment, individuals receive support from a team of professionals, including doctors, therapists, and counselors.
+Individuals receive support from professionals, including doctors, therapists, and counselors throughout treatment.
 After completing the initial phases of prescription drug addiction treatment, individuals may transition to aftercare programs, such as ongoing therapy or support groups, to maintain sobriety and prevent relapse.

 Prescription Drug Addiction Treatment Levels of Care